cysouw/graphicalgrammar/text/german.md

 > Seit lange (ich weiß nicht, seit wann) wird in der deutschen Grammatik gelehrt, daß ein nackter Satz wie *die Sonne scheint* die ursprünglichste Satzform darstelle und daß die Erweiterungen in einem bekleideten Satze wie z.B. *die helle Sonne bescheint die erfrischten Fluren* ihrerseits aus nackten Sätzen hervorgegangen sind. [@delbruck1901: 150]

+## The analysis of the period

+The term *Periode* as a grammatical term for the complex sentence is widespread in German 18th and 19th century grammatical texts.
+For example, it is used already by Meiner [-@meiner1781: 446] and Heyse [-@heyse1814: 491] and it appears in many works to be discussed in this book.
+The precise definition is constantly being disputed, but most authors use the term *Periode* for a complex sentence with many subordinated clauses.

+This term goes straight back to antiquity.
+Aristotle used the term *περίοδος* 'periodos' to describe something akin to a complete sentence, consisting of multiple clauses (with *κῶλον* 'kolon' being used for something akin to a clause).
+Burkett explains that "the term *periodos* is one of Aristotle‘s visual metaphors, suggesting a circular motion or completeness of thought and rhythm." [@burkett2011: 206].

+> λέγω δὲ περίοδον λέξιν ἔχουσαν ἀρχὴν καὶ τελευτὴν αὐτὴν καθ᾽ αὑτὴν καὶ μέγεθος εὐσύνοπτον (Aristoteles, Rhetorica III 9.3)^[Original online at the Perseus Digital Library < http://data.perseus.org/citations/urn:cts:greekLit:tlg0086.tlg038.perseus-grc1:3.9.3>.]
+>
+> ['I call a period an expression having a beginning and an end in itself and a magnitude easily taken in at a glance.' translation from @burkett2011: 206]

+The desire to summarise the structure of a complex *Periode* is a crucial starting point for the graphical analysis of sentences in 19th Century Germany, starting with Herling [-@herling1823, see [@sec:herling1823]].
+The main tool that is used is a so-called *Periodenbild* 'image of a Period'.
+The basic idea is to assign some symbols to each clause, and then combine these symbols into a visualisation to illustrate the interrelation between the many clauses that make up a *Periode*.
+The term *Periodenbild* for the analysis of a multi-clause sentence was first used by August Lehmann [-@lehmann1833, see [@sec:lehmann1833]].
+His proposal includes a distinction between capital letters for main clauses and lower-case letters for subordinate clauses, a principle that remains a fixture throughout all variants of these *Periodenbilder*.
+In contrast, almost all other details differ widely from author to author.

+Friedrich Diesterweg [-@diesterweg1834, see [@sec:diesterweg1830]] adopted Lehmann's terminology and added the term *Satzbild* for the structure of a monoclausal sentence.
+The two terms *Periodenbild* and *Satzbild* return throughout the 19th century in German grammars, although they start being used rather interchangeably.
+Even though many authors distinguish between two different graphical analyses, one for single-clause sentences and one for multi-clause sentences, Diesterweg's terminological distinction did not persist and most authors simply use the term *Satzbild* for both analyses.
+Linguistic *Bilder* remain virulent up to the present, the term *Periodenbild* gradually faded away from linguistic memory at the start of the 20th Century.

+# Frankfurt

 ## Frankfurtische Gelehrtenverein für deutsche Sprache

 Contemporary syntactic analyses have many different predecessors, but an astonishingly large number of historical pathways to today's approach to syntax lead back to a letter written in 1817 by Johann Georg Breidenstein (1769-1847), pastor in Bad Homburg, adressed to Georg Friedrich Grotefend (1775-1853), vice-chancellor of the *Städtische Gymnasium* in Frankfurt am Main, in which Breidenstein asks Grotefend: